 C. SUSPENSION FOR FAILURE TO PAY FEE.

-(2) All notices required to be sent by the Supreme Court Clerk under this Rule shall be sent by regular mail to the address of record for each licensed attorney on file with the Clerk.
+(2) All notices required to be sent by the Supreme Court Clerk under this Rule shall be sent by regular mail to the address of record on file with the Clerk for each licensed attorney who is required to pay the annual fee.
+However, attorneys may elect to be provided notices at their email address of record on file with the Clerk in lieu of service by mail.

 (3) All required submissions to the Clerk's office under this Rule shall be deemed to be dated and submitted as of the date of receipt in the Clerk's office in Little Rock.

-(4) The Clerk shall send each attorney a notice in December stating that the annual license fee is due on January 1; that the fee is delinquent if not paid by March 1, resulting in a penalty $100; that if the fee and penalty are not paid by April 1 an additional penalty of $100 will be imposed; that the attorney's license shall be automatically suspended if the license fee and all penalties due are not paid in full by April 15 or the next business day for the Clerk's office if the Clerk's office is closed on April 15 and that the delinquent attorney shall be listed as being in a suspended-license status in a per curiam order issued by the Supreme Court after April 15.
+(5) The Clerk shall send each attorney a notice in December stating that the annual license fee is due on January 1; that the fee is delinquent if not paid by March 1, and will result in a penalty in the amount of fifty percent (50%) of the attorney's annual fee; that if the fee and penalty are not paid by April 1, an additional penalty of fifty percent (50%) of the attorney's annual fee will be imposed; that the attorney's license shall be automatically suspended if the license fee and all penalties due are not paid in full by April 15 and; that the suspended attorney shall be listed as being in a suspended-license status in a per curiam opinion issued by the Supreme Court after April 15.

-(5) After March 1, the Clerk shall send another notice to all attorneys not yet having paid their license fee that they are delinquent ad owe a penalty of $100; such notice shall also contain the same information included in the December notice.
+(6) After March 1, the Clerk shall send another notice to all attorneys not yet having paid their license fee that they are delinquent and owe a penalty of fifty percent (50%) of the attorney's annual fee; such notice shall also contain the same information included in the December notice.

-(6) On or about April 1, the Clerk shall send a third and final notice to all attorneys not yet having paid their license fee that they are delinquent and a second penalty of $100; such notice shall also contain the same information included in the December notice.
+(7) After April 1, the Clerk shall send a third and final notice to all attorneys not yet having paid their license fee that they are delinquent and owe a second penalty of fifty percent (50%) of the attorney's annual fee; such notice shall also contain the same information included in the December notice.

-(8) The names of all delinquent attorneys shall be listed by the Clerk in a per curiam order (the "April 16 per curiam") presented to the Court as soon as practicable after April 15.
-All attorneys named therein shall be ineligible thereafter to practice law in the courts of the State of Arkansas until reinstated as provided in this Rule.
-The Clerk shall promptly post a copy of the per curiam on the court's website, send a copy of the per curiam to all state and federal judges in Arkansas by mail or email, and mail a copy to each attorney named in the per curiam.
+(9) The names of all suspended attorneys shall be listed by the Clerk in a per curiam opinion (the "April 16 per curiam") presented to the Court as soon as practicable after the final deadline.
+The Clerk shall promptly post a copy of the per curiam on the Court's website, send a copy of the per curiam to all state and federal judges in Arkansas by mail or email, and provide a copy to each attorney named in the per curiam in any manner permitted by Paragraph 2 of this subsection.

-(9) For any attorney paying in full the license fee and all penalties due after April 16, the Clerk shall issue receipt for payment in such form that receipt shall ct as proof of good standing of the attorney until such time as the per curiam order is issued by the Clerk.
+(10) For any attorney paying in full the license fee and all penalties due after the final deadline, the Clerk shall issue for payment in such form that the receipt shall act as proof of good standing as to the payment of the license fee until the final deadline of the year following suspension.

 a.
 January 1 License fee due

 b.
-March 2 Delinquency occurs and late-payment penalty of $100 imposed
+March 2 Delinquency occurs and late-payment penalty of fifty percent (50%) of the attorney's annual fee imposed

 c.
-April 2 Additional late payment penalty of $100 imposed
+April 2 Additional late-payment penalty of fifty (50%) of the attorney's annual fee imposed

 e.
-April 16 The April 16 per curiam order shall issue listing those attorneys suspended for license fee and penalties not paid by April 15 or the next business day for the Clerk's office if the Clerk's office is closed on April 15.
+April 16 The April 16 per curiam order shall issue listing those attorneys suspended for license fee and penalties not paid by the final deadline.

-(11) Any attorney who believes his or her name is listed in the April 16 per curiam order by mistake may appeal administratively by provided evidence of the mistake to the Clerk.
+(12) Any attorney who believes his or her name is listed in the April 16 per curiam order by mistake, or that serious circumstances should serve as a basis to excuse the failure to pay, may appeal administratively within 30 days from the date of the per curiam by providing evidence of the mistake or serious and excusable mistake to the Clerk.
 Any appeal to the Clerk shall be accompanied by full tender to the Clerk of the license fee and all penalties in issue.
-Any appeal to the Clerk under this Rule shall not be docketed as a case before the Supreme Court, but shall be treated as an administrative matter with the Clerk acting on behalf of the Court.
+Any appeal to the Clerk under this Rule shall not be docketed as a case before the Supreme Court, but shall be treated as an administrative matter with the Clerk.

-(12) The Clerk will notify the attorney if the Clerk agrees that a mistake was made.
-If the Clerk determines that there was a mistake and that the license fee and any penalty due was timely paid, the matter will be concluded.
-Any excess payment received by the Clerk shall be refunded to the attorney within thirty (30) days of the Clerk's determination, and the Clerk shall submit to the Court a per curiam order to amend the April 16 per curiam order to remove that attorney's name, whereupon the attorney shall be reinstated retroactively to March 1 of the year in question.
+(13) The Clerk will notify the attorney if the Clerk agrees that a mistake was made or that serious and excusable circumstances exist.
+If the Clerk determines that there was a mistake and that the license fee and any penalty due were timely paid or that serious and excusable circumstances exist, the matter will be concluded, and the attorney shall be reinstated retroactively as appropriate under the circumstances.
+Any excess payment received by the Clerk shall be refunded to the attorney within thirty (30) days of the Clerk's determination.

-(13) If the Clerk concludes that there was no mistake, the Clerk shall notify the attorney.
-The attorney may then petition the Supreme Court, paying the standard filing fee, asking that the Court review the attorney's allegations of a mistake which resulted in the attorney being listed as delinquent and having his or her license suspended in the April 16 per curiam order.
-Any such appeal shall be docketed as a civil case before the Court and be accompanied by the standard filing fee for a civil appeal.
-A briefing schedule shall be issued by the Clerk with the attorney briefing first, followed by the Clerk briefing.
-If the Court grants relief and orders reinstatement to March 1, any excess payment of license fee and penalties received by the Clerk shall be refunded to the attorney within thirty (30) days of the Court's order.
+(14) If the Clerk concludes that there was no mistake or that there were no serious and excusable circumstances, the Clerk shall notify the attorney.
+Within thirty (30) days from receipt of the notice, the attorney may then petition the Supreme Court for retroactive license reinstatement.
+Any such original action shall be docketed as a civil case before the Court, be accompanied by the standard filing fee for a civil appeal, and shall identify the Clerk as the respondent.
+If the Court grants relief and orders retroactive reinstatement, any excess payment of license fee and penalties received by the Clerk shall be refunded to the attorney within thirty (30) days of the Court's order.

 (15) Filing any administrative appeal or a petition for reinstatement shall automatically result in a stay of the license suspension from the date of filing until final action on the appeal or petition.

-(17) Any time after April 15 of the first year and before a delinquency of three years, upon payment of all license fees and penalties and a reinstatement filing fee of $100, the Clerk shall issue a per curiam order in the name of the Court reinstating the attorney to good standing and listing the attorney's name in the category of those reinstated since the previous per curiam order on the same subject.
+(16) Any time after April 15 of the first year and before a suspension of more than three (3) consecutive years, an attorney shall be reinstated upon payment of all license fees and penalties and a reinstatement filing fee of $100.

-(18) If a delinquency is for more than three (3) consecutive years, application to the Board of Law Examiners for reinstatement must be made by the suspended attorney on a form supplied by the Executive Secretary of the Board and accompanied by a tender of all unpaid license fees and penalties and a Board reinstatement fee of $100.
+(17) If a suspension is for more than three (3) consecutive years, the attorney shall be deemed to have surrendered his or her license voluntarily, and the attorney's name shall be removed from the rolls of licensed attorneys.
+To be reinstated, application must be made to the Board of Law Examiners by the suspended attorney on a form supplied by the Executive Secretary of the Board and accompanied by a tender of all unpaid license fees and penalties and a Board reinstatement fee of $100.

-(19) Periodically, the Clerk shall submit to the Court a proposed per curiam listing all attorneys whose names shall be removed from the April 16 per curiam listing of attorneys suspended.
-The per curiam shall consist of two categories and listings of attorneys.
+(18) Periodically, the Clerk shall submit to the Court a proposed updated per curiam opinion consisting of two categories and listings of attorneys.
 Category One shall list all attorneys who are still in suspended-license status for nonpayment of license fee and penalties.
-Category Two shall list all attorneys who have been returned to paid status since the last per curiam order on the status of license fees.
-In the next per curiam after an attorney's name first appears in Category Two, that attorney's name shall be deleted from the per curiam.
+Category Two shall list all attorneys who have become current on payment of fees and penalties since the last per curiam opinion on the status of license fees.
+The names of the attorneys appearing in Category Two shall not appear in subsequent periodic opinions issued.

 D. REINSTATEMENT.
-An application for reinstatement pursuant to C(2) of this Section for non-payment of dues for more than three (3) years shall be accompanied by the payment of an application fee of $100.00 which shall be payable to the Board.
+An application for reinstatement pursuant to paragraph (C)(17) of this Rule for non-payment of dues for more than three (3) years shall be accompanied by the payment of an application fee of $100.00 which shall be payable to the Board.
 All applications for reinstatement will be referred to the Board in accord with Rule XIII of these rules for investigation and recommendation and the taking of a new examination may be required by the Board.

 E. PUBLIC RECORDS.
 It shall be the duty of the Clerk to maintain a public record of licensed attorneys in the state of Arkansas and a list of all attorneys no longer licensed and the reason therefore, e.g., deceased, suspended, disbarred, surrender of license, inactive, delinquency of fee, disabled or retired.

-F. At the time of licensure, the new admittee shall provide a mailing address to the Clerk of this Court.
-The address on record with the Clerk shall constitute the address for service by mail.
-Attorneys shall be responsible for informing the Clerk in writing and within a reasonable time of any change of such address.
+F. At the time of licensure, the new admittee shall provide a mailing address and an email address to the Clerk of this Court.
+The address on record with the Clerk shall constitute the address for service by mail, and the email address on record with the Clerk shall constitute the email address for service by email.
+Attorneys shall be responsible for informing the Clerk in writing and within a reasonable time of any change of such mailing address or email address.
+The Clerk may require any attorney to provide a mailing address or email address for service if the information was not provided at the time of licensure or if it appears the mailing address or email address is no longer valid or correct.

 G. ATTORNEY OATH OF ADMISSION.
 The following oath shall be administered to and signed by members of the Arkansas Bar: